apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

     The last packet successfully received from the server was 4,446 milliseconds ago.
 The last packet sent successfully to the server was 4,446 milliseconds ago.
     ```

-    When the above phenomenon appears, it may be that mysql server's own memory or CPU resources are exhausted and the MySQL service is unavailable.
-You can try to increase the memory or CPU resources of MySQL Server.
+    When the above phenomenon occurs, it may be that Mysql Server's own memory or CPU resources are exhausted, causing the Mysql service to be unavailable.
+You can try to increase the memory or CPU configuration of Mysql Server.

-9. If the results are inconsistent with those in the MYSQL database when you query the MYSQL database using JDBC
+7. During the process of using JDBC to query MYSQL, if it is found that the query results are inconsistent with the query results in the MYSQL library

-    First check whether the string in the query field is case-sensitive.
-For example, there is a field c_1 in the Table with two

-    data "aaa" and "AAA".
-If the MYSQL database is not case-sensitive when initializing the MYSQL database, mysql is
+    First, check whether the string in the query field is case-sensitive.
+For example, there is a field c_1 in Table that contains two pieces of data: "aaa" and "AAA".
+If no distinguishing string is specified when initializing the MYSQL database,

-    case-insensitive by default, but Doris is strictly case-sensitive, so the following situations will occur：
+    Case, then MYSQL is not case-sensitive in strings by default, but in Doris it is strictly case-sensitive, so the following situations will occur:

     ```
-    Mysql behavior：
+    Mysql behavior:
-    select count(c_1) from table where c_1 = "aaa"; The string size is not distinguished, so the result is : 2
+    select count(c_1) from table where c_1 = "aaa"; The string size is not distinguished, so the result is: 2

-    Doris behavior：
+    Doris behavior:
-    select count(c_1) from table where c_1 = "aaa"; Strictly delimit the string size, so the result is : 1
+    select count(c_1) from table where c_1 = "aaa"; strictly distinguishes the string size, so the result is: 1
     ```

-    If the above phenomenon occurs, it needs to be adjusted according to demand, as follows：
+   If the above phenomenon occurs, it needs to be adjusted according to needs, as follows:

-    Add the "BINARY" keyword when querying in MYSQL to force case sensitivity : select count(c_1) from table where BINARY c_1 =

-    "aaa"; Or specify it when creating a table in MYSQL : CREATE TABLE table ( c_1 VARCHAR(255) CHARACTER SET binary );
+   Add the "BINARY" keyword to force case sensitivity when querying in MYSQL: select count(c_1) from table where BINARY c_1 = "aaa"; or specify when creating a table in MYSQL:

-    Or specify collation rules to be case sensitive when initializing the MYSQL database : character-set-server=UTF-8 and
+   CREATE TABLE table ( c_1 VARCHAR(255) CHARACTER SET binary ); Or specify collation rules to make case sensitive when initializing the MYSQL database:

-    collation-server=utf8_bin.
+   character-set-server=UTF-8 and collation-server=utf8_bin.

-10. There is a communication link exception in reading SQLServer
+8. Communication link abnormality occurs when reading SQL Server

     ```
     ERROR 1105 (HY000): errCode = 2, detailMessage = (10.16.10.6)[CANCELLED][INTERNAL_ERROR]UdfRuntimeException: Initialize datasource failed: